jcoffland/fsudoku/README.md

     ./fsudoku < puzzles/hardest.txt

-The above produce this output:
+The above produces this output:

 ```
 ? ? ?  ? ? ?  ? ? ?